-Constructing EspC expression vectors - To identify EspC domains that are non-essential for its auto-secretion, we created two EspC versions: EspCN+C, which lacks the middle part of the passenger domain (PD), and EspCC, which lacks both the N-terminus and the middle parts of the PD (Figure 2A).
-To do so, we first amplified the full espC gene from EPEC genomic DNA using the primer pair EspC_F/EspC_R (Table 2).
+Construction of EspC expression vectors - To identify EspC domains that are non-essential for its autosecretory function, we generated two EspC versions: EspCN+C, which lacks the middle portion of the passenger domain (PD), and EspCC, which lacks both the N-terminus and the middle parts of the PD (Figure 2A).
+To do so, we first amplified the full-length espC gene from EPEC genomic DNA using the primer pair EspC_F/EspC_R (Table 2).
 In parallel, the pSA10 vector was amplified using the primer pair vector_F/vector_R (Table 2).
 The open plasmid and the fused PCR product were treated with DpnI, purified, and assembled using the Gibson assembly method 34,35 to create the pEspC vector.
 To create the EspCN+C construct, we amplified the pEspC vector using the primer pair N+C_vector_F/N+C_vector_R (Table 2).
 Those primers amplified the plasmid, including the EspC signal sequence, the C-part of the passenger domain, and the -barrel domain.
 In parallel, we amplified the N-terminal part of the EspC passenger domain using the primer pair N+C_insert_F/N+C_insert_R (Table 2), which fused a Flag tag at the N-terminus of the PCR fragment.
 The open plasmid and the PCR fragment were treated with DpnI, purified, and assembled using the Gibson assembly method to create the EspCN+C vector.
 To construct the EspCC plasmid, we amplified the EspCN+C using the primer pair C_vector_F/C_vector_R (Table 2).
 The vector was then treated with DpnI, purified, and self-assembled in a Gibson assembly reaction to create the pEspCC vector.
 To construct the EspC+IFN plasmid, we amplified the pEspC vector using the primer pair IFN_vector_F/IFN_vector_R (Table 2), and the IFNYNS encoding sequence from the pT7T318U plasmid (Table 1) using the primer pair IFN_insert_F/IFN_insert_R (Table 2).
 The open plasmid and the PCR fragment were treated with DpnI, purified, and assembled using the Gibson assembly method to create the EspC+IFN vector.
-To create the EspCC+IFN vector, we amplified the EspCC vector using the primer pair C_vector_F/IFN_C_vector_R (Table 2), and the IFNYNS encoding sequence from pT7T318U plasmid (Table 1), using the primer pair IFN_insert_F1/IFN_insert_R1 (Table 2).
+To create the EspCC+IFN vector, we amplified the EspCC vector using the primer pair C_vector_F/IFN_C_vector_R (Table 2), and the IFNYNS coding sequence from the pT7T318U plasmid (Table 1), using the primer pair IFN_insert_F1/IFN_insert_R1 (Table 2).
 The PCR fragment was then re-amplified using primer pair IFN_insert_F1/IFN_insert_R2 (Table 2).
 The plasmid and the final PCR fragment were treated with DpnI, purified, and assembled using the Gibson assembly method to create the pEspCC+IFN vector.
 All constructs were verified by DNA sequencing and are listed in Table 1.